Merchants, Dealers & Slaves: Critical reception

-Merchants, Dealers, & Slaves received positive reviews from music critics.
-Yetunde Ogunleye, writing a review for Jaguda.com, described the album as a spiritual experience and called it "genuinely beautiful, classic and progressive".
-Reviewing for YNaija, Wilfred Okichie comments, "M, D & S is a near masterpiece, the kind of album you listen to and place the artiste at the top of your classics list.
+M, D & S received positive reviews from music critics.
+Writing for the blog Jaguda, Yetunde Ogunleye described the album as a spiritual experience and called it "genuinely beautiful, classic and progressive".
+Reviewing for YNaija, Wilfred Okichie characterized M, D & S as "a near masterpiece" and said it is the kind of record "you listen to and place the artiste at the top of your classics list.
 You want more immediately but music like this takes a while to come around so you contend yourself with repeat listens".
 Serubiri Moses of Bakwa magazine described the album as the "coming of age album for Brymo" and said it is "equally an impressionistic take on the historical injustices in Lagos".